jacobkap/crimebythenumbers/docs/pdf-tables.md

                                        "total_apprehensions"))
 ```

 We can use the function `left_join()` from the `dplyr` package to combine the three tables into a single object.
-In the first table there are some asterisk after the final two row names in the Sector column.
+In the first table there are some asterisks after the final two row names in the Sector column.
 For our match to work properly we need to delete them which we can do using `gsub()`.

 ```r